Discover the 12 common signs of bipolar disorder and how each manifested in my life.

 Friends started to refer to me as Dr. Jekyll and Mr. Hyde because I would be the life of the party one minute, and then some small, unimportant thing would happen, and I would fly into a tirade.
 I would get so angry that there was no calming me down.

 Words quickly became weapons, and I hurt many people in the process.

 On the surface, a great mood should be a good thing.
 Someone who suddenly experiences several days of extreme joy and high-energy may be signaling something is wrong.
 Prolonged and excessive joy is one of the common signs of Bipolar.

 Bipolar disorder patients often describe mania (or hypomania) as Superman Syndrome or the feeling that you can do literally anything.
 The high spirits are typically uncharacteristic and may come with visions of grandeur and impulsivity.

 Bipolar Disorder Symptom Checklist

 For me, I tended to stay on the manic side.
 Many of my close friends did not know me well enough at the time I was at my worst.
 I had moved 900 miles from my family and so had little to no history with anyone.
 Without that history, many never noticed that anything was amiss.

 The sign that should have been a red flag was that I seldom said “no” to anything.
 I was always ready to go do something fun, even if I had already worked 16 hours that day and had more work to be completed when I got home.

-My depressed days were dark and foreboding.
-I may ask, “Why does everyone hate me?” or “I feel like I can’t go on.”
+My depression days were dark and foreboding.
+I might ask, “Why does everyone hate me?” or state, “I feel like I can’t go on.”